 Discussion: Retirement Party for Gary Abrams.
 Diana Powell: Steve Epstein is in Japan but he has offered his place as a venue, which is great; we do not yet have an estimate for a caterer; need to get an estimate of how many people; their offices are gorgeous downtown; Equitable Building; date: December 1st; we have a pianist; initially Gary was reluctant, didn’t want anyone to make a fuss; but he is accepting it.

 Meredith Cord: Budget Committee met this morning to discuss funds for party and we obviously have money; but the issue is how much is appropriate; recommendation is giving up to $750 for the party or a gift, whichever the party committee chooses.
-The Real Estate Section contributed $625; so we after having that meeting we are recommending $750 to use and spend however you want to; Bonnie Schriner made a motion to authorize up to $750 to contribute to Gary Abrams’ retirement party or gift, for the party committee to choose; Ann Gushurst seconded it with friendly amendment to add more later as they learn more details; Bonnie Schriner rejected the friendly amendment; Motion for counsel to approve up to $750 to Party Planning Committee for Gary’s reitrement party/gift; All approved, no opposed.
+The Real Estate Section contributed $625; so we after having that meeting we are recommending $750 to use and spend however you want to; Bonnie Schriner made a motion to authorize up to $750 to contribute to Gary Abrams’ retirement party or gift, for the party committee to choose; Ann Gushurst seconded it with friendly amendment to add more later as they learn more details; Bonnie Schriner rejected the friendly amendment; Motion for counsel to approve up to $750 to Party Planning Committee for Gary’s retirement party/gift; All approved, no opposed.
 Diana is the person to talk to if you want to donate money for the party; private email to counsel list; will send it to Melissa to send out.

 Discussion: Comment to Rules of Professional Conduct 2.5.
 Mike Dimanna reports the subcommittee has reviewed to see if sending it along to the Supreme Court; not a rule change, just a comment to the rule.
 11/4/16 Colorado Supreme Court standing committee will accept discussion of proposed added comment.